Graph Burning: Bounds and Hardness: Preliminaries

+We call an isometric subgraph $H$ of $G$ a \emph{good-monotonic subgraph} of $G$ if it satisfies the hypothesis of Theorem~\ref{lem:BurnMonotonSub}.
+Alternatively, Theorem~\ref{lem:BurnMonotonSub} says that if $H$ is a good-monotonic subgraph of $G$, then $b(H) \le b(G)$.

-A \emph{caterpillar} is a tree with a path $P$ such that every vertex that is not in $P$ is adjacent to an internal vertex in $P$.
+A \emph{caterpillar} is a tree in which the removal of all leaves results in a path, called a \emph{stem}.
 A \emph{star} is a graph of order $n$ with $n-1$ vertices of degree $1$ and one vertex of degree $n-1$.
-A \emph{claw} is a star on four vertices.
-A \emph{spider} is a tree with at most one vertex called the branching vertex, of degree greater than two.
+A \emph{claw} is a star of order $4$.
+A \emph{spider} is a tree with exactly one vertex, called the branching vertex, of degree greater than two.
 A \emph{leg} of a spider is a path from the branching vertex to a leaf of the tree.
-The \emph{line graph} $L(G)$, of a graph $G$, is the graph with the vertex set $E(G)$, and there exists an edge between two vertices $x$ and $y$ in $L(G)$ if and only if $x$ and $y$ are incident on a common vertex in $G$.
+The \emph{line graph} of a graph $G$, denoted by $L(G)$, is the graph with the vertex set $E(G)$, where two vertices $x$ and $y$ are adjacent in $L(G)$ if and only if the corresponding edges $x$ and $y$ share a common endpoint in $G$.
 A vertex $v$ in a connected graph $G$ is said to be a \emph{cut vertex} if $G-v$ is not a connected graph.
 A \emph{block} is a maximal subgraph of a graph without any cut vertices.